 The Purple Harmony and the Purple Plush share the same traditional pillow shape and both come in two different size options.
 Their outer covers and fillings are very different, so that’s where their similarities really end.

-Here’s my recommendation for each pillow based on primary sleep position:
+Here’s our recommendation for each pillow based on primary sleep position:

 - Back Sleepers: The Purple, Purple Plush and Purple Harmony (Standard size) should all work for this position

 - Side Sleepers: Purple Plush and Purple Harmony will work here